There is an option now on your profile page

 , who targets people who probably deserve it

 in order to help the downtrodden.
 Robin Hood

 and in his original stories not a strong example, robbing from the government and returning what was unrighteously taxed.
 Sociologists have noted that these characters tend to enjoy their greatest popularity during times of economic recession or (especially) depression.

-Depending on the writer, this kind of character can be anything from Anti-Hero
+Depending on the writer, this kind of character can be anything from hero, Anti-Hero

 , but they are rarely ever portrayed as outright villains.
 Academic texts sometimes use the term "Social Bandit" to describe these kinds of characters.
 Usually Chaotic Good